EtharosChee/EtharosChee.github.io/README.md

 # References and Additional Information

 Appendix 1: Weather Changes Like Weather Itself, a Finalist paper of COMAP's ICM competition.

 The .pdf file has been uploaded and available here.
+[Click here to view the PDF](https://github.com/EtharosChee/EtharosChee.github.io/blob/main/2403378.pdf)

 Additional materials are **available on request**, please feel free to **contact me**.
 Thank you!